-AV Flag: if (non-PSA) then CLEAR; else NO CHANGE
+AV Flag: if (non-PSA) then CLEAR; if (DSA) then SET; else NO CHANGE

 This command forces a specific non-PSA, ARP-capable device to return to its initial state.
 That is, it must clear its AR and AV flags; if the device supports the Persistent Slave Address it must clear its AR flag.
+The DSA device must assume its Default Slave Address and clear its AR flag.
 An ARP-capable device that implements a random number as part of its UDID must regenerate its random number upon receipt of this command.
 If the ARP Master detects that any of the bytes have not been acknowledged then it can assume that no ARP-capable device is present at the targeted slave address.